 Through Between the Lakes Purchase No. 3 Treaty (1792) the Mississaugas of the Credit ceded to the British Crown over 3 000 000 acres of land between Lakes Huron, Ontario and Erie.

 Today, Guelph is home to many First Nations, Inuit and Métis peoples, and to non-Indigenous settlers from all over the world.
 Guelph Museums accepts responsibility for the Truth and Reconciliation Commission’s Calls to Action.
-We continue to strengthen our relationships with the Original Peoples of Turtle Island, as we move forward together in the search for collective truth and healing.
+As a community, we are committed to strengthening our relationships with the Original Peoples of Turtle Island, as we move forward together in the search for collective truth and healing.

 Why Are Land Acknowledgements Important?